Rent safe and private dog parks hosted by locals

 The Best Dog Parks in Atlanta, Georgia

 The Atlanta area boasts multiple dog parks where it’s legal for your pup to run and play off leash.
-Outside of a designated dog park, your best friend will need to be kept under physical control with a tether.
+Outside of a designated dog park, your best friend will need to be kept under physical control with a visible tether.

 Here are some top spots for Georgia residents and visitors to bring their dogs!